Tax Services Atlanta | IRS Resolution

 Partial Payment Installment Agreement

-If full payment cannot be achieved by the CSED, and a taxpayer has some ability to pay, the taxpayer can apply for a partial-payment installment agreement.
-A full collection information statement is required, and Forms 433-A and/or 433-B must be completed (used to determine the taxpayer’s ability to pay).
+If full payment cannot be achieved by the CSED, and the taxpayer has some ability to pay, they can apply for a partial-payment installment agreement.
+The taxpayer must complete a full collection information statement and submit Forms 433-A and/or 433-B to determine their ability to pay.

 There is a lien determination.